HxxxxxS/PsiloShift/README.md

 * `/click barReset` - `/changeactionbar 1`

     Resets our actionbar number back to 1.
 This is inherited into the `formEnd` command.

+Note that you CAN use macro modifiers on `/click` commands.
+For an example take a look at the Sapper macro example above.

 # Questions?
 Find Psilocybin-Mograine in the userlist on the Druid Discord.